Ritchie Legacy Planning Session

 Step 1: Review Your Probate Analysis Diagram

-During your RWPS, we focus our attention on the Probate Asset Analysis Diagram we prepare for you using the information you provided about your assets in your intake questionnaire.
+During your RLPS, we focus our attention on the Probate Asset Analysis Diagram we prepare for you using the information you provided about your assets in your intake questionnaire.

 For Estate Planning purposes, this diagram organizes your assets into the following categories: Probate and Non Probate.
 By organizing assets this way, we are able to see if your Estate will avoid Probate (CLICK HERE to learn more about Probate).